May 2025

 3. Install a smart meter

-A smart meter will also send meter readings to your supplier automatically, saving you time that you would usually spend on manually submitting meter readings while also ensuring more accurate billing.
+A smart meter will also send meter readings to your supplier automatically.
+This means you don't need to send manual meter readings any more, and no more estimated bills.

 4. Install solar panels